بسم الله الرحمن الرحيم

 Narrated Mu’adh ibn Jabal

 I said to Allah’s Messenger (peace be upon him): Inform me about an act which would entitle me to get into Paradise, and remove me away from Hell-Fire.
-He (the Prophet) said: You have asked me about a matter (which ostensibly appears to be) difficult but it is easy to those for whom Allah, (swt), has made it easy.
+He (the Prophet) said: You have asked me about a matter which on the surface appears to be difficult but it is easy to those for whom Allah, (swt), has made it easy.
 Worship Allah and do not associate anything with him, establish prayer, pay the Zakat, observe the fast of Ramadan and perform Hajj to the (sacred) House (Ka’bah).

 “Whoever establishes prayers during the nights of Ramadan faithfully out of sincere faith and hoping to attain Allah’s rewards (not for showing off), all his past sins will be forgiven.”

 We should also follow Rasul Allah (saw) in acts of generosity and charity during Ramadan, it is said about him in a hadith reported by Ibn Abbas: